iPad 9 LTE Button Control Cable Replacement

 Step 63

-- Gently grab a pair of tweezers and coax the button control cable right out of the ZIF connector, taking care to pull it straight.
-You've got this!
+- Grab your tweezers and gently wiggle that button control cable right out of the ZIF connector, nice and straight!

 Tools Used